Enjoying our puzzle hints?

 Seems like: MUSIC PERFORMANCE DIRECTIONS → Actually: MESS AROUND (WITH)

-Why “TINKER” didn't go with MUSIC PERFORMANCE DIRECTIONS
+Why “PIANO” didn't go with GLASSWARE

 Browse by Date